rspamd/rspamd/doc/migration.md

 ### Settings changes

 The settings system has been completely reworked.
 It is now a lua plugin that registers pre-filters and assigns settings according to dynamic maps or a static configuration.
 Should you want to use the new settings system then please check the recent [documentation](https://rspamd.com/doc/configuration/settings.html).
-The old settings have been completely removed from rspamd.
+The old settings have been completely removed from Rspamd.

 ### Lua changes

 There are many changes in the lua API and some of them are, unfortunately, breaking ones.

-* many superglobals are removed: now rspamd modules need to be loaded explicitly, the only global remaining is `rspamd_config`.
+* many superglobals are removed: now Rspamd modules need to be loaded explicitly, the only global remaining is `rspamd_config`.
 This affects the following modules:
 	- `rspamd_logger`
 	- `rspamd_ip`